 Then there’s Music Now, an algorithm that learns your listening tastes and habits and can automatically generate a bespoke smart playlist for you at the touch of a button.
 Listening to what you want to hear is now as straightforward as turning on a radio.

-With connectivity made to suit a variety of audio sources – Wi-Fi, TIDAL, Spotify Connect, Apple AirPlay, DLNA/UPnP, Bluetooth, USB, 3.5mm and HDMI – Music can link up to smartphones, tablets, computers, TVs, home cinema systems, and any of your hi-fi gear that has a standard stereo output.
+With connectivity made to suit a variety of audio sources – Wi-Fi, TIDAL, Apple AirPlay, DLNA/UPnP, Bluetooth, USB, 3.5mm and HDMI – Music can link up to smartphones, tablets, computers, TVs, home cinema systems, and any of your hi-fi gear that has a standard stereo output.
 It’ll work with your kit, no matter how old it is – or what it looks like.

 To find out more about Music, Dynaudio’s new range of intelligent wireless music systems, click here.